Archive: Year Two

 Jean-René is a retired workman who has lived in Mâcon, France, since emigrating from Reunion Island at the age of 17.
 Today, for the first time ever, the quiet man recounts his story to his daughter.
 His journey is interspersed with enigmatic dreams and pains that are rooted in the wounds of the French colonial past.

-WAVE 9
+wave 9

-in the prison of his days / teach the free man how to praise
+his days / teach the free

 Yehui Zhao (21 min)